DanielMonjezi02/Laravel-Ecommerce-Website/README.md

 ### Clone the repo
 1. Click the green button within the repo named "Code" as shown in the image below
 ![](https://i.imgur.com/U5rkTWZ.png)
+2. Copy the URL of the repository
+3. Open your git bash terminal
+4. Change the current directory to the location that you want the cloned directory to go to
+5. Type 'git clone' [INSERT THE LINK YOU COPIED]

 ### Install PHP dependencies